EricCarrGH/vscode-fastbasic-debugger/debugFlow.md

 4. Debugger retrieves list of breakpoints from vscode and writes "1:Breakpoint List" to program
 5. Debugger starts emulator to run compiled XEX
 6. Program processes "1:Breakpoint list",  and starts Standard Execution
-7. At end, program sends "9:Program ended", and debugger stops debugging.

 At this point, the debugger waits to hear back from the program to initiate a breakpoint.
 This is because "1:Breakpoint list" will remain unti the program deletes it to signal a response.